-(2) If an emergency report is received by the Child-At-Risk Hotline during evenings, weekends or holidays, the Child-At-Risk Hotline staff may request the assistance of local law enforcement personnel it on-call investigation personnel cannot immediately respond.
+(2) If an emergency report is received by the Child-At-Risk Hotline during evenings, weekends or holidays, the Child-At-Risk Hotline staff may request the assistance of local law enforcement personnel if on-call response personnel cannot immediately respond.
 This will occur in circumstances where there is an apparent immediate threat to the safety of the child and where due to geographic distances the on-call social worker cannot respond as quickly as the situation demands.
-In these circumstances, the Hotline will contact the local police department and ask the police to verify the allegations (e.g., abandonment, intoxicated caretaker, violent domestic dispute) and it necessary to provide temporary protection for the child until the Department's on-call personnel can reach the child's location.
+In these circumstances, the Hotline will contact the local law enforcement and ask the local law enforcement to verify the allegations (e.g., abandonment, intoxicated caregiver, violent domestic dispute that is endangering the child) and if necessary to provide temporary protection for the child until the Department's on-call personnel can reach the child's location.

-(3) If an individual or family prevents an investigator from viewing a child who is the subject of the report or from determining the name, age or condition of other children in the same household that the investigator has determined should be viewed, the investigator shall, if the investigator has reason to believe that the child is in immediate danger of serious physical harm resulting from abuse or neglect, seek the aid of the local police in entering the home or otherwise viewing the child.
-The investigator shall, if practicable, obtain the approval of his/her supervisor, and may in addition choose to consult with a member of the legal staff to determine what legal action may be warranted.
-In the alternative, the investigator may use the 24-hour Judicial Hotline to obtain judicial assistance, with the approval of his/her supervisor.
-If the investigator remains unable to view the child, the investigator's supervisor will make the investigation decision based on his/her evaluation of the nature and contents of the 51A report and any collateral information.
+(3) If an individual or family prevents a response worker from viewing a child(ren) who is the subject of the report or from determining the name, age or condition of other child(ren) in the same household that the response worker has determined should be viewed, the response worker shall, if the response worker has reason to believe that the child is in immediate danger of serious physical harm resulting from abuse or neglect, seek the aid of the local police in entering the home or otherwise viewing the child.
+The response worker shall, if practicable, obtain the approval of his/her supervisor, and may in addition choose to consult with a member of the legal staff to determine what legal action may be warranted.
+In the alternative, the response worker may use the 24-hour Judicial Hotline to obtain judicial assistance, with the approval of the supervisor.
+If the response worker remains unable to view the child, the supervisor will make the response decision based on an evaluation of the nature and contents of the 51A report and any collateral information.

-(4) Once the child(ren) have been viewed and their condition determined, the Department must make an initial determination of the child(ren)’s safety and a determination of whether to seek custody of the child(ren) within 24 hours of receipt of the report and may:
+(4) Once the child(ren) has been viewed and their condition determined, the Department must make an initial determination of the child(ren)’s safety and a determination of whether to seek custody of the child(ren) within 24 hours after receipt of the report and may:

-(a) determine that the child's condition presents an emergency, in which case the investigation of the emergency report shall be completed as soon as possible and in no event later than five working days from the time the report is received.
-The investigation shall be conducted in the same manner as investigations of non-emergency reports (set forth in 110 CMR 4.27).
+(a) determine that the child's condition presents an emergency, in which case the response of the emergency report shall be completed as soon as possible and in no event later than five working days after the report is received.
+The response shall be conducted in the same manner as responses of non-emergency reports (set forth in 110 CMR 4.25).